 Sterilisation

-Durable PC 3D printing filament for medical use is stated to be compatible with major sterilization techniques, including autoclaving, because of high thermal and dimensional stability.
-It can retain impact resistance and optical properties after multiple cycles.
+• PC medical filament is uniquely compatible with all major sterilization techniques, including autoclaving, due to its high thermal and dimensional stability.

 Certifications